Jaco26/do-dr-how-to/docs/ssh.md

 ### 3: Disable SSH password authentication on your server

-With an SSH session, follow the steps in [enable password auth](./ssh-config.md#enable-or-disable-password-authentication) but set the `PasswordAuthentication` value as `no`
+With an SSH session, follow the steps in the [enable or disable password authentication](./ssh-config.md#enable-or-disable-password-authentication) section but set the `PasswordAuthentication` value as `no`